-Again, I’m fudging the specifics a bit because this is an eBook, not a blogging course, but it’s so highly rated and recommended I had to include it on this list of the best blogging courses.
-It’s jam-packed guide of what to do (and what not to do) to increase traffic to your blog, based on the real-life experience of Lena Gott and growing her own blog, What Mommy Does.
+Again, I’m fudging the specifics a bit because this is a technically a blogging book, not an entire blogging course, but it’s so highly rated and recommended I had to include it on this list of the best blogging courses.
+It’s jam-packed with tutorials on what to do (and what not to do) to increase traffic to your blog, based on the real-life experience of Lena Gott and growing her own blog, What Mommy Does.

 Email List Building-Focused Blogging Courses

 Your email list is going to be the main way you communicate with your readers when they aren’t on your blog.

 You get to pop into their inbox, say hi, and get them excited about something new, or preview something you have coming up, or, you know, just remind them that you exist.

 These blogging courses will teach you how to do that the right way.

 It’s no coincidence that both of the recommendations in this section approach your email list as a relationship between you and your readers.
 The first blogging course here, Date Your List, is a workbook that focuses on how you can nurture the relationship with those readers that have subscribed for more to convert them into buyers.